ProboCI/probo-docs/docs/plugins/drupal-plugin.md

 {% option %}
 ### `revertFeatures` {boolean}
 Whether to revert features using `drush fra` after the build is finished.
 To use this option, your site must have the [Features module](https://www.drupal.org/project/features) installed.
+This is ignored on Drupal 8 installs and higher.
 {% details Example %}
 {% highlight yaml%}
 steps: